 This post may include affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-WHAT IS THE SCOVILLE SCALE?
+WHAT IS It?

+What is the Scoville Scale?
 The Scoville Scale is a relative measurement of the pungency of spicy foods and chile peppers. (spiciness or “heat”)

 The scale was the brainchild of Wilbur Scoville, a pharmacologist by trade, who created it back in 1912.
 He devised his scale of measurement in increments known as Scoville Heat Units (SHUs).